Learn-React-With-Harshi/chapter-02-igniting-react-app/README.md

    Documenting my learning journey of [Namaste React Live Course](https://learn.namastedev.com/) conducted by Akshay Saini

 ## Class Summary `Chapter - 02 Igniting React App` (31/12/2022)
 `Chapter-02` was about creating production-ready react app from scratch without using create-react-app.
-The concept of bundlers (Parcel) was explained in detail.
-We all think React makes the application faster, though it is partially right, the major credit goes to the other packages/helper utilities (Bundler) for speeding up the application, optimizing the performace and lots more.
-Find the detailed explanation in class notes.
+Production-ready app on the second day of a course ? sounds interesting right !!?
+The concept of `bundlers` (Parcel) was explained in detail.
+We all assume React is the one superpower that makes the application faster, though it is partially right, the major credit goes to the other packages/helper utilities (Bundler) for speeding up the application, optimizing the code, improving the performance and lots more.
+Find the other interesting powerful featured of bundler in class notes.

 One line about this chapter : As Akshay says `Parcel` is a `BEAST`.